- Home /

 Day 1, Sunday

-The rendezvous in Paris at the Hotel Mansart with the Luciole's representative is at 2:30 pm, followed by the journey to Auxerre in the barge's private bus.
+The rendezvous in Paris at the Hotel Mansart (charter groups are welcome to choose an alternative location) with the Luciole's representative is at 2:15 pm, followed by the journey to Auxerre in the barge's private bus.
 The Luciole will be moored on the impressive river frontage of the city, overlooked by the Cathedral, the 13 - 15th Century Abbey and Parish Church.
 A Champagne reception welcomes our guests on board.

 Day 2, Monday